Fibromyalgia and Diet

 Make sure you eat breakfast, which should include some protein and whole grains, says Christine Gerbstadt, MD, RD, MPH, a spokeswoman for the Academy of Nutrition and Dietetics and a registered dietician and practicing physician in Sarasota, Fla.

 "You could try eating a boiled egg and some oatmeal," Gerbstadt says.
 "That will prevent your blood sugar from spiking and will give you the right kind of energy to get you going through the morning, even if your body is aching and you're feeling tired."

 Of course, diet is not the only factor in how much energy you have.
 Getting enough sleep and being active during the day can also help.

 Check on Your Supplements

 Always tell your health care providers about any supplements you're taking to treat your fibromyalgia.
-Some supplements can have significant side effects and may interact with medications.
+Some supplements, such as SAMe, can have significant side effects and may interact with medications, Vincent says.

 In addition to checking on any possible interactions, your doctor should also be able to help you gauge any claims you might read about what supplements can, or cannot, do for your health.

 As you make changes to your diet, keep in mind that people with fibromyalgia tend to benefit most from taking a variety of approaches to managing their symptoms.

 Along with leading a healthy lifestyle (including a nutritious diet) and taking any medications your doctor may prescribe for pain or other symptoms, there are many other therapies worth exploring.

 "Look into trying things like yoga, massage, and deep-breathing exercises," says Gerbstadt.
 "Each individual with fibromyalgia has different symptoms and will need different solutions to get the best possible quality of life."